-The result of the project will be a platform which comprises all steps for the generation of meaningful linked video presentations.
-This covers the selection of videos, automatic annotation with meta data based on video speech and graphical objects, linking to external web sources and other videos and generation of presentations on clients with Browser or STB (Set-top box).
+The result of the project will be a platform which comprises all steps for the generation of multimedia presentations composed of meaningfully interconnected Web content.
+This covers the selection of videos, automatic annotation with meta data based on video speech and graphical objects, linking to external Web sources and other videos and generation of presentations on clients end device.\

 The platform can be deployed for different soft- and hardware environments.
-The usage of standard interfaces and formats enables the connection of arbitrary Content Management or Media Asset Management Systems to receive video sources and to foster any other IPTV-distribution- and service platform for video transfer and user interaction management.
-The platform will be realized on the basis of an APS (Application Server), ESB (Enterprise Service Bus) and WebServices to connect all internal and external components, which allows to deploy flexibly other commercial or open APS for the later exploitation.
+The usage of standard interfaces and formats enables the connection of arbitrary Content Management or Media Asset Management Systems to receive video sources and to foster any other Web distribution- and service platform for video transfer and user interaction management.
+The core of the platform will be a novel Connected Media Service Bus, realized on the basis of an APS (Application Server), ESB (Enterprise Service Bus) and WebServices to connect all internal and external components, which allows deploying flexibly other commercial or open APS for the later exploitation.
 In the project the platform will be implemented and demonstrated using the Thomson APS and ESB.